South America

 Argentina Introduction

 Argentina is the second-largest country in South America, and the eighth-largest country in the world.
-They benefit from rich natural resources, host a highly literate population, and an export-oriented agricultural sector.
+It's home to rich natural resources, a highly literate population, and an export-oriented agricultural sector.
 It has a "very high" rating on the Human Development Index and a relatively high GDP per capita.

 Employment Terms